-There are multiple and dissimilar societal needs for NOMEC mapping.
-How will these different needs be prioritized, and translated into an operational sequence?
-Thank you.
+Comments: There are multiple and dissimilar societal needs for NOMEC mapping.
+How will

 I am a fishery biologist with the NMFS Alaska Fisheries Science Center.
 My specialty is habitat science.
 Earlier discussion has addressed the regional prioritization challenge - with my question, I would like to take the conversation one level higher.
 I led the NMFS team that identified and prioritized areas for mapping under NOMEC.
 To do this, we surveyed all our scientists and managers and, as you can imagine, the result was a complicated mix of requirements and justifications ("just" for AK fisheries).